Visas for Canada

-While visitors from a number of countries are able to visit Canada without a visa, expats from a designated list of countries will need to apply for a temporary residence visa before they arrive in Canada.
+While visitors from a number of countries may enter Canada without a visa, expats from a designated list of countries will need to apply for a visit visa before their trip.

 There is no separate visa for visiting Canada for business purposes.
-Depending on which country someone is from, they may be able to enter with a valid passport or they may need to apply for a temporary residence visa.
+Depending on the nationality of the applicant, they may be able to enter with only a valid passport or they may need to apply for a visit visa.

-Those applying for a temporary residence visa for Canada should do so from their home country in advance of their departure date.
+Those applying for a visit visa for Canada should do so from their home country in advance of their departure date.
 Applications can be completed online or at a Canadian embassy or consulate in an expat’s home country.

 Permanent residence visas for Canada

 Expats wanting to live in Canada permanently must obtain a permanent residence visa.
-It’s possible to apply for permanent residency through Canada’s federal programme, as well as through one of the country’s provincial programmes – in which case a particular province will need to nominate the applicant.
+It’s possible to apply for permanent residency through Canada’s federal programme or through one of the country’s provincial programmes – in which case a particular province will need to nominate the applicant.

 Work permits for Canada

-In order to legally work in Canada, foreign nationals will either need a residence permit or a temporary work permit.
+To legally work in Canada, foreign nationals will need a work permit.

 The requirements to obtain a work permit for Canada are strict and permits are usually granted to individuals coming to Canada to complete a specific job that can help a Canadian employer satisfy a skills shortage.